Every freelance writer should have a business card.

 Same as above.
 I give out my physical address when someone actually needs to send me something.

-What Legitimately Could Have Been on the Card
+What Could Have Been on My Freelance Writer Business Card

 Some writers may want to put a phone number on their business card.
 Depends on the specifics of your writing niches and perhaps also your personality.